proof-ladders/protocol-ladder/README.md

 # Acknowledgments

-This initiative was pushed forward by the HACS workshop.
-The main contributors for the design of the problems set are: Manuel Barbosa (primitives), Cas Cremers (protocols), François Dupressoir (primitives and protocols), Charlie Jacommme (protocols), Aurora Naska (protocols), Trevor Perrin (main coordinator), Mike Rosulek (primitives).
+This work was initiated by the HACS workshop.
+The main contributors for the design of the problems set are: Manuel Barbosa (primitives), Cas Cremers (protocols), François Dupressoir (primitives and protocols), Charlie Jacomme (protocols), Aurora Naska (protocols), Trevor Perrin (main coordinator), Mike Rosulek (primitives).
 We additionally thank the following for their valuable feedback: Karthikeyan Bhargavan, Jonathan Katz, Devon Tuma, Bas Spitters, and Théophile Wallez.
-We expect that each solution and tool repository comes with additional authoring mentions.
+Further authorship attributions can be found in specific solutions.